March 21 in Pop Culture History

 1788 – The Great New Orleans Fire destroyed 80% of the city.

 1859 – The first Zoological Society was incorporated in Philadelphia.
-PA, today simply called ‘The Philadelphia Zoo.’
+PA, today called ‘The Philadelphia Zoo.’

 1871 – Otto von Bismarck was appointed Chancellor of the German Empire.

-1942 – A report was submitted suggesting the name “plutonium” for artificial element 94 since it followed neptunium and uranium (elements 93 and 92).
+1942 – A submitted report suggested the name “plutonium” for artificial element 94 since it followed neptunium and uranium (elements 93 and 92).

 1952 – Hosted by Alan Freed, the first rock and roll concert, the Moondog Coronation Ball of 1952 at the Cleveland Arena in Cleveland, Ohio, was also the first rock and roll concert to be shut down by the local authorities.